doratteam/mandal-art-generator/README.md

 ### Running this locally

 - Mandal-art-generator is built using <a href="http://www.meteor.com">Meteor</a>.
-Follow these steps to run this locally.
+Install Meteor and follow these steps to run this locally.

 ```
-Install Meteor
 git clone https://github.com/doratteam/mandal-art-generator.git
 cd mandal-art-generator
 meteor